churchill-lab/qtl-viewer/docs/QTLViewerDataStructures.md

 * [`raw`](#mrna_raw) - matrix of raw mrna data (counts out of [EMASE](http://churchill-lab.github.io/emase/))
 * [`samples`](#mrna_samples) - sample annotations

-For example, once each element has been formatted accordingly, the elements should be consolidated in to the `dataset.*` via the following code:
+For example, once each element has been formatted accordingly, the elements can be compiled in to the `dataset.*` via the following code:

 ```CompileDataset
 dataset.mrna <- c(“annots” = annots.mrna,